mstallmo/react-rocket/README.md

-# rocket-react
+# Rocket React :rocket: ⚛️

-Rust crate that makes building React websites with Rocket more ergonomic
+Make Building React apps with Rocket a more ergonomic expirence